 Would people really defend fast fashion brands if their own daughter or if they had to work in a dangerous garment factory at 12?

 If their daughter was experiencing harassment at work, working 80 hour weeks, and still earning barely enough to survive and provide for her family?

 If a person wouldn’t want to work at these factories themselves and wouldn’t want their own children working there, then you have to ask how they are okay with other human beings being subjected to those conditions?

 Sweatshops are NOT necessary.
-They only exist because brands have squeezed prices lower and lower in the pursuit of profit.
+They only exist because brands have squeezed prices lower and lower in the pursuit of profit above everything else.